Aliases for RAG1 Gene

 GeneCards Summary for RAG1 Gene

 RAG1 (Recombination Activating 1) is a Protein Coding gene.
 Diseases associated with RAG1 include Alpha/Beta T-Cell Lymphopenia With Gamma/Delta T-Cell Expansion, Severe Cytomegalovirus Infection, And Autoimmunity and Combined Cellular And Humoral Immune Defects With Granulomas.
-Among its related pathways are FoxO signaling pathway and Interleukin-7 signaling.
+Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot Summary for RAG1 Gene